sallywei2/KGRecommender/README.md

 Create the app in the same region as your bucket and other resources.

+Initialize GCP docker to let Google App Engine deploy to it.
+In the GCP Console, navigate to Artifact Registry > Repositories > Setup instructions.
+Run the command listed, which should be something like:

+	gcloud auth configure-docker us-docker.pkg.dev

 Deploy the app to Google App Engine.
 Change to the directory with app.yaml in it.
 	cd KGRecommender/app
 	gcloud app deploy